bafarris/poli179/README.md

 ## Evaluation

 We will evaluate these methods through a couple of different metrics.

-For the BiLSTM model, we will evaluate based on MSE when applying sentiment scores as a continuous variable, and accuracy and F-1 score when binarizing the sentiment scores.
+We will evaluate based on MSE when applying sentiment scores as a continuous variable, and accuracy and F-1 score when binarizing the sentiment scores.

 ## Results